hudson-gore/24F-Project/app/src/pages/README.md

 # `pages` Folder

 This folder contains all the pages that will be part of the application.
-Details on required numbers will be provided in the Phase 3 documentation.

-These pages are meant to show you an example of some of the features of Streamlit and the way we will limit functionality access by role/persona.
-It is not meant to represent a complete application.

 Pages Folder:
     The pages folder contains all the individual application pages that form the core user interface for NetWorkHub.